 Analysis of the physiological axes of the lower limb.
 Dysfunction of the knee and hip joints.
 Arches of the foot and dysfunction.
 Analysis of pathological gait.
 Complex muscle analysis of spine and extremities.

 Subject: MICROBIOLOGY II.

 Lecture: The microbial word.
 Cell-mediated and antibody-mediated (humoral) immunity.
-Active and passive immunization endotoxins.
-Non-toxic virulence factors
+Active and passive immunization

 Lecture: Laboratory diagnosis of bacterial and viral infections.
 Sterilization and disinfection